Quick Start

 pushevent) to view detailed build logs and status.

 Congratulations!
-You have successfully completed your first CI/CD practice.
+You've completed your first CI/CD practice.

 Part 2: Write a Practical PR Validation Pipeline

-1. Define the Branch and Event
+1. Define the Branch, Event and Tasks

 main: